Breaking down players selected in 1st round of NFL draft

-The players chosen in the first round Thursday of the NFL draft:
+The players were chosen in the first round Thursday of the NFL draft:

 1) Carolina Panthers — Bryce Young, QB, 5-foot-10, 200 pounds, Alabama